Edmund Morris (writer): Later works

 Theodore Rex, which followed Dutch in 2002, was in contrast a straight account of Theodore Roosevelt's Presidency (1901–1909).
 Morris pointed out that "TR" was a subject so self-explanatory as to obviate any authorial intrusion into the narrative.
 The book, published by Random House, won the 2001 Los Angeles Times Book Prize for Biography.
 Three years later Morris published Beethoven: The Universal Composer, a short biography that sought to convey in plain prose the essence of great music.
 Colonel Roosevelt, the final book in Morris's Theodore Roosevelt trilogy, came out in 2010.
 City Journal called it "one of the best biographies in modern literature".

 In October 2012, Morris published This Living Hand and Other Essays, an autobiographical collection of pieces on literature, music, and the presidency.
 Random House simultaneously announced that his next book would be a biography of Thomas Edison, which was published in October 2019.

-Personal life and death
+Personal life

 Morris wrote extensively on travel and the arts for such publications as The New Yorker, The New York Times, and Harper's Magazine.
-He lived in New York City and Kent, Connecticut with his wife and fellow biographer, Sylvia Jukes Morris, whom he married in 1966.
+He lived in New York City and Kent, Connecticut, with his wife and fellow biographer, Sylvia Jukes Morris, whom he married in 1966.

+Death and legacy

 Morris died from a stroke at a hospital in Danbury, Connecticut, on May 24, 2019, aged 78.
 His widow died the following January.

+In 2024, Dickinson State University announced that it would house the 151-box collection of Morris's Theodore Roosevelt research.
+The scholarship of his wife, Sylvia Jukes Morris, who wrote books on Edith Roosevelt and Clare Booth Luce is also included in the collection.